thiblahute/meson-website/Reference-manual.md

   - `include_directories`, the directories to add to header search path
   - `link_with`, libraries to link against
   - `sources`, sources to add to targets (or generated header files that should be built before sources including them are built)
+  - `dependencies`, other dependencies needed to use this dependency

 ### dependency